dbailo1988/dbailo1988.github.com/source/_posts/Why-did-I-start-a-technical-blog.md

 ### Be social, don't be a ghost developer

  I think that the biggest motivation for me to start the blog was not become a [Ghost Developer](http://www.troyhunt.com/2013/02/the-ghost-who-codes-how-anonymity-is.html).
- Nowadays there are lots of developers who do a good job, go everyday happily to their jobs, they are back home when the day is over and no one on the internet know what are they doing.
+ Nowadays there are lots of developers who do a good work, go everyday happily to their jobs, they are back home when the day is over and no one on the internet know what they are doing.
 I felt a bit like this when I attended my first conference.
 In that moment, I thought that I should do something to change this.
 First conference day, I immediately started my [Twitter](https://twitter.com/bailodev) account.
  How being active in social networks can help you?

  * **Broaden your relations**
  When you discuss topics relevant to your field in social networks, you have the opportunity to know the best experts in your field.
-Overmore, in networks like Twitter or Disqus you can even reach these experts so easily.
+Moreover, in networks like Twitter or Disqus you can even reach these experts so easily.

  * **Improve your career**
- Today, every developer has a CV explaining their previous job and what they have achieved.
+ Today, every developer has a CV explaining their previous job positions and what they have achieved.
 What makes you different from the rest?
 Does your name even appear on the internet?
 Every employer will look for your name on the internet.
 Being active in [Github](https://github.com/dbailo1988), having an opinion on Twitter, some highlights comments on StackOverflow, stating your point on Disqus and so on.
 Doing this will make you stand out.
 I am not stating that a typical ghost developer would be unemployable.
 But for sure, it will be easier for a person who has been active.

  * **Being social shows your motivation**
 When you are spending part of your free time in social networks, you are already showing to the world that you have an extra interest for what you are doing and that you like and enjoy it.